kxdang/kiendang.me/content/blog/Gatsby-blog-transfer-2019/index.md

 3. code refactor bio component

-My repository on Github can be found <a href="https://github.com/kxdang/gatsbyblog" target="_blank">here.</a> I have left my blog open source, please feel free to refence the code on how I made these changes.
+My Gatsby repository on Github can be found <a href="https://github.com/kxdang/gatsbyblog" target="_blank">here.</a> I have left my blog open source, please feel free to refence the code on how I made these changes.